django-guardian/django-guardian/docs/userguide/assign.md

     created_at = models.DateTimeField(auto_now_add=True)
 ```

-\... and we want to be able to set custom permission *assign_task*.
-We
+... and we want to be able to set custom permission *assign_task*.
-let Django know to do so by adding `permissions` tuple to `Meta` class
+We can let Django know about our custom permissions by adding a `permissions`
-and our final model could look like:
+tuple to `Meta` class and our final model could look like:

 ``` python
 class Task(models.Model):